Sands Expo Convention Center, 201 Sands Avenue, Las Vegas, NV – January 8 to 11, 2019 – CES Booth #41917:

 Speaking on the acquisition Daniel P Dykes, CEO of Aeotec, has explained that the purchase is focussed on more than POPP’s intellectual property; “Popp has long been a pioneer of European Z-Wave technology and one of the few Europe-based makers specialising in the technology.
 However, Aeotec’s alignment with Popp is about more than the device portfolio they’ve already created.
 It’s about the skills and talent to be found within Popp.
 Aeotec has already begun the process of combining Popp’s engineering know-how to the benefit of its existing and future device portfolio.
 For the first time, a connected-device maker will combine Silicon Valley and German engineering know-how.
 Aeotec’s presentation at CES will highlight the first steps in Aeotec’s offering of a truly international connected-device range.”
 Popp’s CEO Axel Jansen echoed Dykes’ sentiments stating “This is an absolutely exciting opportunity for the entire Popp family, and a reward for the tremendous successes in recent years.
 Together with Aeotec we will be the largest independent smart home company in the entirety of Europe.”
 With both companies privately owned, terms of the acquisition have not been disclosed.

-Aeotec’s acquisition of Popp and the expansion of its own Z-Wave range comes at a time when smart home technology is beginning to reach the mass electronics consumer.
+Aeotec’s acquisition of Popp’s Z-Wave products comes at a time when smart home technology is beginning to reach the mass electronics consumer.
 Market research firm Park Associates has noted that broadband connected homes in the US are expressing a near-50% purchasing intent of smart home devices, which figures in at an increase of 66% year on year.
 And industry sources have pegged Amazon’s sales of smart home enabled Echo Dot devices at over 1,000 units per second on Cyber Monday.
 But the growth the smart-device category is not all about quantity according to Aeotec.

 CEO Daniel P Dykes has described the expansion of both Aeotec and its range of devices as focussed after consumer confidence in smart home solutions was not met by many manufacturers in 2018.
 “There’s a real race amongst inexperienced manufacturers to make all electronics wirelessly connected and controllable.
 But home owners want a different type of smart home experience: they don’t want everything connected.
 They want select electronics in their homes, such as their security systems and lighting, to be connected and smart.
 Most importantly, they want them to work reliably.
 The smart home industry as a whole was let down in 2018 by makers who rushed products to market that were rendered useless every time an internet connection was interrupted or, worse, when they were used as part of Botnet hacking attacks.
 Home owners expect far better – and they deserve it.
 This year’s expansion of Aeotec’s offering is yet another step that we’re taking to ensure that Aeotec offers the largest range of smart home products that are built upon a foundation of reliability and quality, privacy and security.”